-On December 11, 2002, President Bush issued an executive order [http://www.treas.gov/offices/domestic-finance/usps/pdf/whiteHouseRelease.pdf] creating a Commission on the Postal Service, forestalling congressional initiatives to create such a commission by statute.
+On December 11, 2002, President Bush issued Executive Order 13278 creating a Commission on the Postal Service, forestalling congressional initiatives to create such a commission by statute.
 He ordered it to report by July 31, 2003, on

-- the role of the Postal Service in the 21st century and beyond; - the flexibility that the Postal Service should have to change prices, control costs, and adjust service in response to financial, competitive, or market pressures; - the rigidities in cost or service that limit the efficiency of the postal system; - the ability of the Postal Service, over the long term, to maintain universal mail delivery at affordable rates and cover its unfunded liabilities with minimum exposure to the American taxpayers; - the extent to which postal monopoly restrictions continue to advance the public interest under evolving market conditions, and the extent to which the Postal Service competes with private sector services; and - the most appropriate governance and oversight structure for the Postal Service.
+• the role of the Postal Service in the 21st century and beyond;

+- the flexibility that the Postal Service should have to change prices, control costs, and adjust service in response to financial, competitive, or market pressures; - the rigidities in cost or service that limit the efficiency of the postal system; - the ability of the Postal Service, over the long term, to maintain universal mail delivery at affordable rates and cover its unfunded liabilities with minimum exposure to the American taxpayers; - the extent to which postal monopoly restrictions continue to advance the public interest under evolving market conditions, and the extent to which the Postal Service competes with private sector services; and - the most appropriate governance and oversight structure for the Postal Service.

 The co-chairmen of the commission are James Johnson, former CEO of Fannie Mae, and Harry Pearce, board chairman of Hughes Electronics.
 The other seven members include no one with close ties to postal stakeholders.
 Most are business executives, with one local labor leader, the president of Yale University, and Robert Walker, a former Member of Congress.
 In a press conference announcing the commission, Undersecretary of Treasury Peter Fisher took pains to emphasize that privatization was not the goal of the commission.
 He said that only two things are "out of bounds" in the commission's deliberations: "We don't want the Commission to come back and suggest that the existing business model should be left in place and the costs all rolled up on the taxpayer.
 We also don't want them to come back and say that all of the existing costs should be rolled up on the ratepayer."
-The Commission's Web site [http://www.treas.gov/offices/domestic-finance/usps] has a schedule of field hearings, and invites comments from the public on issues before it.
+The Commission's Web site has dozens of statements by interested parties on reform proposals before the commission.
+Public hearings concluded on May 29, 2003, and the commission is now presumably working on its final report.